pulp/pulp-openapi-generator/docs/user/guides/generate-bindings.md

 # Generate Bindings

+Generate a client binding for any Pulp component for the language of your choice.

+!!! warning "Language Support"

+    Only python and ruby bindings have some testing, although not extensive.

+    For python clients, we recommend looking at [pulp-glue] as an alternative.
+    That library is handcrafted, handles tasks for you and knows how to deal with different versions of Pulp and plugins.

+    If you need to tweak the generator to make it work for your language, have a look at [how it works].

+## Overview

-* Requirements:
+- Requirements:
-    * Docker/Podman compose
+    - Docker/Podman compose
-* General workflow:
+- General workflow:
     1. Clone `pulp-openapi-generator`.
-    2. Get the openapi schema for the desired Pulp components.
+    1. Get the openapi schema for the desired Pulp components.
-    3. Run the generator cli from the the repository
+    1. Run the generator cli from the the repository

 ## 1) Setup